-- AX The relatively high lung pressure in the weeks after birth counteracts left to right shunting Correct answer.
-It takes a few weeks before the lung pressure falls and left to right shunting (which is what happens with VSD) is thus counteracted. - VSD is associated with right to left shunting which rarely induces heart failure. - The size of the VSD will not increase until later - In neonates the heart does not work very hard because they are very inactive and sleep a lot in the first weeks.
+A The relatively high lung pressure in the weeks after birth counteracts left to right shunting

+- B VSD is associated with right to left shunting which rarely induces heart failure. - C The size of the VSD will not increase until later - D In neonates the heart does not work very hard because they are very inactive and sleep a lot in the first weeks.